-Besides the many posts that will appear on this site offering advice, there’s also a podcast you can check out, hosted by myself and my occasional partner, Rui.
+Besides the many posts that will appear on this site offering advice about critical and creative responses to pop culture, there’s also a podcast you can check out, hosted by myself and my occasional partner, Rui.
 Also, check out the different categories each post will be assigned to for further navigating assistance.
 Four of them are particularly important.
 They are the Entertain, Inspire, Inform and Transform categories.
 Together they represent a progression of participation that I hope can lead to the enlightenment of transformation – or some such pretentious concept!
 Check them out to get an idea of what I mean.

 I’d love your participation, so leave a comment on any post that suits you, or drop us a line via email to firstname.lastname@example.org.
 Why not subscribe?

 That’s enough from me.
 This is the Swamp.
 Dive in!

 Note: all photos and other images are either copyright The Swamp, or from free copyright sites like Pixabay.
 Check them out!